Keeping Your Distance is Hard: or equals ,

-\begin{proof} \ensnort{n} is a generalization of \ruleset{Snort}, which is \cclass{PSPACE}-hard \cite{Schaefer1978}, so we will use a reduction from \ruleset{Snort} to prove the result.
+\begin{proof} \ensnort{r} is a generalization of \ruleset{Snort}, which is \cclass{PSPACE}-hard \cite{Schaefer1978}, so we will use a reduction from \ruleset{Snort} to prove the result.
 Let $G = (V, E)$ be any graph.
-We will construct a graph $G'$ such that a position of \ruleset{Snort} played on $G$ maps to a position of \ensnort{n} played on $G'$.
-Since colouring a vertex in \ensnort{n} affects vertices up to distance $n$ from the coloured vertex, we need to create a reduction that allows us to increase the distance between the vertices in $G$ in such a way that any vertex that is inserted is not playable by either player.
-This can be achieved by performing an appropriate edge replacement, namely replacing each edge in $G$ with a forbidden path $FP(n-1,n)$.
-Let $V'$ be the union of all vertices in the respective forbidden path gadgets, $E'$ be the union of all edges in the forbidden path gadgets along with the edges connecting them to vertices in $V$, and $G'=(V\cup V', E')$.
-Playing \ensnort{n} on $G'$ is now exactly the same as playing \ruleset{Snort} on $G$.
-The only playable vertices are those already in $V$ and for all vertices $x$ that were played by one player in a previous turn, if $(x, y) \in E$, then $y$ may not be chosen in subsequent turns by the other player using either ruleset, as the distance of $x$ and $y$ in $G'$ is $n$. \end{proof}
+Since colouring a vertex in \ensnort{r} affects vertices up to distance $r$ from a coloured vertex, we need to create a reduction that allows us to increase the distance between the vertices in $G$ in such a way that any vertex that is inserted is not playable by either player.
+This can be achieved by replacing each edge in $G$ with a forbidden path $F\!P(r-1,r)$.
+Now playing \ensnort{r} on $G'$ is exactly the same as playing \ruleset{Snort} on $G$. \end{proof}